 Old pipes – PSE&G has just under 4,000 miles of cast iron pipes, and another 1,000 miles of unprotected steel – the largest inventory of any utility in the U.S. We have so much old piping because PSE&G has been serving customers for 114 years.
 Some of our pipes are more than a century old.

 Low gas prices – Why now?
-Natural gas prices are at historic lows.
-Residential gas bills are 50 percent lower than they were in 2008.
+Low natural gas prices.
+Since 2009, PSE&G’s residential customers’ gas heating bills are down 50 percent.
 Do this now, and customers won’t feel a big pinch in their pocketbooks.

 Jobs – These pipe replacements are creating “work” for people in New Jersey – about 500 jobs during the three-year program.
 In 2016, we hired 195 new, full-time employees for entry-level jobs, as well as supervisors and project managers.
 These are good paying, blue-collar jobs with benefits.
 This benefits the economy in other ways as well – creating jobs for contractors and in manufacturing.
 In fact, the majority of the plastic pipes we use are manufactured right here in New Jersey.

 We are working closely with municipalities and local police to map out the schedules, and working block by block to minimize disruptions.
 While there’s never a good time to close a road, we will do our best to move through your neighborhood as quickly and safely as possible.
 And we will be back to permanently repave the portion of the road we disturbed as soon as the ground and temporary pavement have settled.